motomechatronics/amr_pallet_trucks/README.md

 </p>

 <h4 align="center">
-Figure 3.4: result pressing the go to recycling and the elevator down buttons.
+Figure 3.4: result of pressing the go to recycling and the elevator down buttons.
 </h4>

 - press the **disengagement** button and when the AMR will be disengaged, press the **recycling bin** and the **go to empty bin** buttons.
 The expected result is shown in figure 3.5.